Policies & Procedures

 Academic Warning or Probation

-If the student falls below the criteria on the SAP listed above in the catalog, he/she will be placed on a probationary period (the period specified above on the SAP) Any student having to repeat courses will have to pay $35.00 per course.
-At the end of the probationary period, if the student has not satisfied the specified requirements, he/she may be terminated from the university.
-Students meeting this requirement at the end of the probationary period will be removed from this status.
+If the student falls below the criteria on the SAP listed in the catalog, he/she will be placed on a probationary period (the period specified in the SAP).
+Any student having to repeat courses will have to pay $35.00 per course.
+At the end of the probationary period, students who have not met the specified requirements may be terminated from the university.
+Those who meet the requirements will have their probationary status removed.

-Probation is an administrative status.
-Students on probation are at risk of termination from the program.
-Students on probation are monitored more closely, requiring academic advising regularly to determine student progress.
-Students on probation may be required to attend extra course sessions.
-Students placed on probation will be notified in writing and will receive academic advising to assist them in grade improvement.
+Probation is an administrative status indicating that a student is at risk of termination from the program.
+Students on probation are closely monitored and required to meet regularly with academic advisors to assess their progress.
+They may also be required to attend additional course sessions.
+Students placed on probation will be notified in writing and provided academic advising to help improve their grades.

 Suspension & Dismissal

-Any appeals for failure to maintain satisfactory progress must be made in writing to the Vice President of Academic Affairs within 15 days of notice of dismissal.
-The student will be notified in writing of the decision.
-The maximum time limit given to a student to complete their program is 1.5 times the normal length of that program.
-A student not meeting these criteria will be terminated for not making satisfactory progress.
+Any appeals regarding failure to maintain satisfactory progress must be submitted in writing to the Vice President of Academic Affairs within 15 days of receiving the notice of dismissal.
+Students will be notified of the decision in writing.
+The maximum allowable time for the student to complete their program is 1.5 times the program's standard duration.
+A student not meeting these criteria will be terminated for failing to make satisfactory progress.

 Appeals Process

-Any appeals of the actions described above must be made in writing to the Vice President of Academic Affairs who will consider the appeal.
-The Vice President of Academic Affairs will have the final authority over the matter to decide whether to accept the student’s appeal within 5 days.
-For the student’s appeal to be granted, the student will need to give evidence of satisfactory academic progress.
+Any appeals of the actions described above must be made in writing to the Vice President of Academic Affairs for consideration of the appeal.
+The Vice President of Academic Affairs will have the final authority to decide whether to accept the student's appeal within 5 days.
+If the students want their appeal granted, they need to showcase evidence of satisfactory academic progress.

 Student Conduct Policy